• Home

 In mechanical fastening, pre-drilling holes and using appropriate reinforcement plates are crucial steps in surface preparation.
 The holes should be drilled using a high-speed drill bit designed for fiberglass materials to prevent splintering or cracking.
 Reinforcement plates or washers should be installed to distribute the load around the fastener points and protect the fiberglass material from damage.

 In fiberglass lamination, the surfaces of the beams should be thoroughly cleaned and abraded to ensure a strong bond between the layers of fiberglass fabric and resin.
+Using an adhesive for fiberglass fabric further enhances the bond by providing additional stability and ensuring that the layers adhere securely during the lamination process.
 The beams should be positioned correctly, and the layers of fiberglass fabric should be overlapped to create a continuous and seamless bond.
 Once the resin is applied and cured, the laminated area forms a solid structure that can withstand various stresses and environmental conditions.

 Choosing the Right Adhesive for Fiberglass Beam Bonding